 Get an extra relaxation bonus by dancing like nobody’s watching.

-Take some time to relax and release that stress with some quick stretches or gentle yoga accompanied by slow, deep breathing.
+Take some time to relax and release stress with quick stretches or gentle yoga, accompanied by slow, deep breathing.

 Recommended for you: